QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 ..
 An environment in Julia is simply a pair of files, where the ``Project.toml`` is a list of dependencies, and the ``Manifest.toml`` provides exact version information

-We will cover "environments" more in depth :doc:`later <tools_editors>`
+We will cover "environments" more in depth :ref:`later <jl_packages>`

-.. , but for those with Python experience they provide a way to segment package versions in a similar ``virtualenv`` or Conda ``virtual environments``
+.. but for those with Python experience they provide a way to segment package versions in a similar ``virtualenv`` or Conda ``virtual environments``

 Starting Jupyter
 ------------------